Utair Flight 579

-On September 1, 2018, UTair Flight 579, a Boeing 737-800 on a scheduled domestic flight from Moscow to Sochi, Russia, with 164 passengers and 6 crew, overran the runway and caught fire while landing at Sochi, injuring 18 occupants.
+On 1 September 2018, Utair Flight 579, a Boeing 737-800 on a scheduled domestic flight from Moscow to Sochi, Russia, with 164 passengers and 6 crew, overran the runway and caught fire while landing at Sochi, injuring 18 occupants.
 One airport employee died of a heart attack.

 Aircraft and crew

 The aircraft involved in the accident, manufactured in 2002 was a Boeing 737-8AS (Note: The aircraft was a Boeing 737-800 model; Boeing formerly assigned a unique code for each company that bought one of its aircraft, which was applied as a suffix to the model number; hence "737-8AS", designating a 737-800 ordered by Ryanair.) with serial number 29937 and Bermudan registration VQ-BJI.
 The aircraft had logged 45745 airframe hours and 23434 takeoff and landing cycles.

 The 51-year-old captain Alexei Alekseevich Shnyrev had 14,000 flight hours, including 6,391 hours on the Boeing 737.
 The 53-year-old first officer Sergei Eduardovich Ivanov had 12,277 flight hours, with 5,147 of them on the Boeing 737.
 Both pilots were type rated on both the Boeing 737 Classic and Next Generation variants and had completed crew resource management training.
 The first officer had also undergone windshear training in May 2018.